 However, those are just the headlines.
 There’s a lot more that goes into buying a mattress that you’ll want to consider.
 Keep reading to learn more.

 10% use code: SLUMBER10 in cart

 In this section, we cover how Casper differs from Saatva and the reasons why some people may prefer Casper.

-The Casper bed-in-a-box mattress has a comfortable, soft, foam feel.
-In fact, it even made our list of the Most Comfortable Beds on the market.
+Casper vs. Saatva when it comes to construction — quite a bit of difference.
+The Casper bed-in-a-box mattress has a comfortable, soft foam feel.
+In fact, it even made our list of the most comfortable mattresses on the market.

-While technically the bed uses both memory foam and open-cell proprietary foam, the bed has more of a neutral-foam feel.
+While technically, the Casper bed uses both memory foam and open-cell proprietary foam, the bed has more of a neutral-foam feel.
 You really don’t feel much of the memory foam that sits just under the open-cell foam top layer.

-What’s also cool about the Casper mattress is that it uses a special Zoned Support layer that the company introduced in early 2018.
-This layer is under the memory foam and is supposed to add pressure relief and support exactly where you need it.
+What’s also cool about the Casper mattress is that it uses a special Zoned Support layer that the company introduced in early 2020.
+This layer is the same as the memory foam and is supposed to add pressure relief and support exactly where you need it.